 The Introduction to Community Health Nursing course is designed to facilitate the conceptualizing of family, population groups, and community as units of care.
 The course focuses on risk reduction, health maintenance, and promotion of high level wellness to individuals, families, and groups of all ages throughout the health continuum in community settings.
 The student is provided the clinical opportunities to assess the health needs of selected families in the community with selected health promotion and health maintenance needs.
-Variables such as culture and environment, which influence health behaviors of families and the community, are considered in providing nursing care.
-Students will learn to integrate the concepts of community assessment, risk reduction, case management, resource coordination and assessment, control and prevention of communicable diseases, prevention, outreach screening, and neglect of children, elders and spouses.
+Variables such as culture and environment. which influence health behaviors of families and the community, are considered in providing nursing care.
+Students will learn to integrate the concepts of assessment. risk reduction. community case management, resource coordination and assessment, control and prevention of communicable diseases, prevention, outreach screening, and neglect of children, elders and spouses.
 This course prepares students for eligibility for the California Public Health Certificate.

 Students will get an overview of the determinants of health and how health status is measured globally.
 Students will also review the burden of disease, who is most affected by different disease burdens, risk factors, and key measures to address the burden of disease in cost-effective ways nationally and internationally.
 Special attention will be paid throughout the course to global health systems issues.
 The course will cover key concepts and frameworks in global health.
 The course will be global in coverage but with a focus on a comparison of United States healthcare with other countries, the health of the poor, equity, and inequality.
 Particular attention will be paid throughout the course to the linkages between health and development.
+90 clinical hours

-Students must be licensed as a Registered Nurse to take this course.
+\ Students enrolled in the RN-BSN track must be licensed as a Registered Nurse to take this course.
+Units: 6